hsinshufan/my_logseq_data/pages/Software Testing.md

 		- Acceptance --> User or Stake holder
 			- Alpha testing: Test in developer's environment
 			- Beta testing: Test in user's environment
+	- Testing Types
+		- Dynamic Testing
+			- executing the software
+		- Static Testing
+			- review requirements, design, user manuals
+			- coding review --> white box testing
+			- Early testing save time and money
+		- Functional Testing
+			- Testing what the system does
+			- Usually answered with Yes/No
+		- Non-functional Testing
+			- Testing how the system performs
+			- Hard to answer with Yes/No
+			- Usually measured as a range
+		- Black -Box Testing
+			- Testing without knowi
+			-